 Outings Committee: Sierra Club Outings welcomes diversity among its trip participants, and has made a strong effort to offer trips suited to individuals with a wide range of abilities and interests to join us in our exploration and enjoyment of the wilderness.
 Membership Committee When you join or give to the Sierra Club you will have the satisfaction of knowing that you are helping to preserve irreplaceable wildlands, save endangered and threatened wildlife, and protect this fragile environment we call home.
 You can be sure that your voice will be heard through congressional lobbying and grassroots action on the environmental issues that matter to you most.

-Transportation Committee For some time now, the Rochester, NY region has been engaged in an effort to increase bicycles as a realistic mode of transportation What has become crystal clear to me as Transportation chair of the Rochester Group of the Sierra Club is this: Active transportation (walking and bicycling) can be one of the most important Climate Change solutions for the Rochester, NY region.
+Transportation Committee Needs a leader For some time now, the Rochester, NY region has been engaged in an effort to increase bicycles as a realistic mode of transportation What has become crystal clear to me as Transportation chair of the Rochester Group of the Sierra Club is this: Active transportation (walking and bicycling) can be one of the most important Climate Change solutions for the Rochester, NY region.
 As transportation accounts for 27% of greenhouse gases (GHG) emissions, according to the Environmental Protection Agency (EPA), and even 40%, according to the Executive Summary New York State Climate Action Plan Interim Report, how we get around each day matters a lot to our environment.
 Riding a bicycle as transportation is mentioned in all Climate Change actions for the federal, state, and community plans as an important component in reducing greenhouse gases.

-Zero Waste Committee Our Zero Waste Committee is composed of many expert and non-expert folks on managing waste.
+Zero Waste Committee Needs a leader Our Zero Waste Committee is composed of many expert and non-expert folks on managing waste.
 We host talks by experts in various aspects of Zero Waste and we go on tours to learn and help others to donate, recycle, and reuse.
 Come on down and sit a spell at our next meeting.
 We meet at Rochester Greenovation,1199 E. Main St, Rochester, NY 14609 on the fourth Tuesday of every month, 4:30-6pm.